PhilippeW83440/CarND-Path-Planning-Project/README.md

 First we look for the closest objects: the car just in front of the ego vehicle and the car just behind the ego vehicle for every lane; assuming a Field Of View of 70 meters, front and back (which is a configurable parameter).
 So this provides a sort of scene summary with at most 6 surrounding cars: as we are dealing with 3 lanes here.
 Thanks to the sensor fusion information, a speed estimate is provided and used to compute the future positions of these (at most) 6 objects up to an horizon of typically 1 second.

-These predictions will be used later on to check for potential collisions and safety distances and evaluate whether a lane is a good target or not e.g. depending on the presence and/or speed of surrounding cars in these lanes.
+These predictions will be used later on to check for potential collisions and safety distances and evaluate whether a lane is a good target or not e.g. depending on the presence and/or speed of cars in these lanes.

  So we use here a pure model based approach for the predictions.
-This could be improved and should be improved later on especially when dealing with more complex environments like city traffic or croassing roads: as depicted in the picture below different potential tracks for every surrounding object could be estimated and associated with probabilities that would evolve as we get more evidences related to a specific maneuver.
-And here typically machine learning and deep learning techniques could be used.
+This could be improved and should be improved later on especially when dealing with more complex environments like city traffic or crossing roads: as depicted in the picture below different potential tracks for every surrounding object could be estimated and associated with probabilities that would evolve as we get more evidences related to a specific maneuver.
+And here typically machine learning and deep learning techniques could be used: which can lead to using a combined data driven and model based approach to generate predictions and associated probabilities.

 <p align="center">
      <img src="./img/predictions.png" alt="pipeline" width="50%" height="50%">